Confidentiality, Integrity, Availability

 - We maintain our products as available with over 99.98% uptime.

 - We require the same standards from our providers.

 Your data, your privacy

 - We process your data only in order to configure the application to your business needs.

 - We cannot access your data during support requests unless granted by you.

-- We will never, ever ask for your personal information such as password.
+- We will never, ever ask for your personal information such as a password.

 - You can upload and download documents you need securely.

 - We are always ready to respond to integrity and security incidents.

 - Our staff is continually trained in security and enforce our best practices.

 - We implement a business continuity plan, in order to remain available at all times.

 - Your data is backed up using point-in-time recovery.

 How do you ensure the Confidentiality and Integrity of our information is kept intact?

-D4H Technologies place high priority information security.
+D4H Technologies place a high priority on information security.
 In order to ensure the confidentiality and integrity of customers information, we use an Information Security Management System (ISMS).
 For instance, we manage and monitor all physical and logical accesses to data, train our employees to follow security principles, and requirements, and protect our products against attacks and intrusions.

 How and to what level do you ensure the Availability of our information?